GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/destination/base-log-destination.md

 #### Parameters

-  - logDetails: Log details to be processed.
+  - `logDetails`: Log details to be processed.

 ### `applyFormatters(logDetails:message:)`